lambertwijshakecreations/My_Code_Curriculum-Vitae/README.md

 Next thing on the list. i make a experience.js file for the experience (werkervaring) link.
 First i test if the navigationToggle function works while clicking on the 'home' and 'werkervaring' words.
 Then i build the page in javascript. and see if this wil change the DOM.

-After i created the experience page, i test it and i immediately see a flaw in the code. the experience.js changed the dom. but when i click home, it does not return back. this is a new experience for me. the only thing i can think of is to make a home.js file with code to refresh the page. only then u see the text i made in the HTML.
+After i created the experience page, i test it and i immediately see a flaw in the code. the experience.js changed the DOM. but when i click home, it does not return back. this is a new experience for me. the only thing i can think of is to make a home.js file with code to refresh the page. only then u see the text i made in the HTML.

 I found a way to refresh the page to the home page by recoding the home click event in the navigation.
 Do it stutters when u click the page instead of changing the page when u click werkervaring.